nvmax/FluxComfyDiscordbot/readme.md

 #### Banned words or people

-1. Located in /Datasets
+1. Banned users and banned words are handled in the database.
- * Here you can specify banned words that you do not wish to have people create images of or context of, any part of the word used will result in the person losing rights to generate images automatically.
+    * you will need to add banned words to this list using the /add_banned_word command, by default it is empty.

 * Admin or Bot Manager can review, unban or even ask it why using the slash commands in discord
 	 * /add_banned_word "word"
 	 * /ban_user "discord id"
 	 * /list_banned_users  - lists all that have been banned (should display the discord name)